Pollyreal/pollyreal.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---
+This is polly, baking and coding.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)